Ronda Green, Denise Goodfellow, Peter Wood, Aise Kim, Fiona McCaul, Maree Kerr and Mark Le Pla

 CHAIR Ronda Green, BSc(Hons) PhD

-Dr. Ronda Green is an adjunct research fellow at Environmental Futures, Griffith University, working on seed dispersal by fruit-eating animals and effects of habitat alteration.
+Dr. Ronda Green is an adjunct research fellow at Environmental Futures, Griffith University, conducting research on seed dispersal by fruit-eating animals and the effects of habitat alteration.
 She has been involved in wildlife tourism for several decades, and runs the multi-award winning ‘Araucaria Ecotours’ specialising in wildlife tours from Brisbane.
-Ronda has also recently developed the Scenic Rim Wildlife Information Centre, powered by photovoltaic cells, on her family property near Rathdowney, South East Queensland.
-She has conducted several research projects for Sustainable Tourism CRC Griffith University (Negative and Positive Effects of wildlife tourism on wildlife, birdwatching tourism in Australia etc.,) and initiated wildlife workshops and the 2 day Wildlife Festival in Beaudesert in 2008 as a joint program for WTA and the Logan and Albert Conservation Association was chair of the committee for WTA’s 3rd national workshop “Using Wildlife for Tourism” held Currumbin Wildlife Sanctuary in May 2012.
-She is also chair of Scenic Rim Wildlife (a branch of the Wildlife Preservation Society of Qld) and has organized many of their activities.
-Publications and talks by Ronda can be viewed here.
+Ronda has also recently developed the Scenic Rim Wildlife Information Centre, powered by photovoltaic cells, on her family property near Rathdowney, South East Queensland, and nature trails emanating from this.
+She has recently published a handbook of wildlife tourism for guides, students and business start-ups, and has authored and co-authored several research reports for Sustainable Tourism CRC Griffith University (negative and positive effects of wildlife tourism on wildlife, birdwatching tourism in Australia etc.,) and initiated and run various wildlife workshops and the 2 day Wildlife Festival in Beaudesert in 2008 She is also chair of Wildlife Preservation Society Scenic Rim Branch Inc. Publications and presentations by Ronda can be viewed here.

 VICE CHAIR Denise Lawungkurr Goodfellow, BA, Grad Dip (sociology of tourism), PhD candidate